josmar-crwdstffng/angular/aio/content/tutorial/toh-pt0.md

 *   An initial skeleton application project in the `src/app` subdirectory
 *   Related configuration files

-The initial application project contains a simple application that's ready to run.
+The initial application project contains a simple application that is ready to run.

 ## Serve the application